nmatavka/Hermes-Paige/DOCS/PaigeManual-1to17.md

 #### Origins

 OpenPaige does not care what a window's origin is set to (top-left `co_ordinate` values).
 OpenPaige only cares about the `area` parameters you provide for `pgNew`; remember, OpenPaige doesn't really know what a window is and doesn't know anything about origins.
 OpenPaige simply and only follows the coördinates you have set for `vis_area`, `page_area` and `exclude_area`.
 If your `page_area` shape passed to `pgNew`, for instance, had a top-left of -10000,-9999, the first character of the first line will be drawn at that coördinate location regardless of where the top-left of your window might physically exist.
-In other words, OpenPaige coordinates are always relative to the associated window's coördinates.
+In other words, OpenPaige coördinates are always relative to the associated window's coördinates.

 ### 2.8 Attribute Settings